Recruit SignalsRecruit SignalsRecruit Signals

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

-The Recruitment Agency BD Playbook for a Stabilising Market
+Recruitment Agency BD for a Stabilising Market

 Discover how recruitment agencies are adapting to slower hiring cycles and lower vacancies.
 Learn why multi-channel systems outperform cold calling strategies.

-The Recruitment Agency BD Playbook for a Stabilising Market
+Recruitment Agency BD for a Stabilising Market

 Most recruitment agencies built their business development habits in a different market.
 High vacancy volumes, short sales cycles, and clients chasing candidates meant that reactive BD worked well enough.
 That market is gone.
 What we have now is a stabilising market: lower vacancy counts, longer decision cycles, and hiring managers who move slowly because they can.
 If your BD playbook has not changed, your pipeline is already suffering.